Copyright ©2007 Agape Life Ministries, Inc. All rights reserved.

 filling up with sea water, we are to speak to the storms in our lives.
 Just like Jesus did, say, "Peace.
 Be still."
 Such a simple

 declaration in the midst of the storm can change the momentum and turn the tide.
-Just the reminder that things can and will be
+Just the reminder that things can and will

-and properly.
+clearly and properly.
 It can make all the difference.

 But let's go a little further to understand that our words and speech are designed to best work when the way we speak